sp94/Peacock.jl/paper/paper.md

 topological insulator for which the 2016 Nobel Prize in Physics was awarded.
 To our knowledge, `Peacock.jl` is the only open source software that includes built-in methods to identify topological photonic crystals using Wilson loops.

-![The irridescent colours of peacocks arise from the nanoscale structure of the feathers, rather than from pigmentation.\label{fig:zoom}](../zoom.png)

 # Acknowledgements